alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/rom_abi.rst

 * *-fshort-enums*, check `Options for GCC Code Generation`_
 * *-fshort-enums*, check `Options for Clang Code Generation`_

-`Arm GNU Toolchain`_ defaults to short enums but when compiling with `LLVM Embedded Toolchain for Arm`_ defaults to word sized ones.
+`Arm GNU Toolchain`_ defaults to short enums but when compiling with `LLVM Embedded Toolchain for Arm`_ toolchain it defaults to word sized ones.

 Threads and synchronization
 ***************************